beccamoss/FlightScore/README.md

 ## Features
 **The home page lets you enter the origin and destination airports, in addition to the date you'd like to travel.**
 ![alt text](https://github.com/beccamoss/FlightScore/blob/master/static/img/landing_screenshot.PNG "FlightScore Home Page")
+<br /><br />

-**Simply hit the Search Flights button, and it takes you to  the result page below.
-This shows flight results returned from the QPX Express API with real-time pricing.
+**This shows flight results returned from the QPX Express API with real-time pricing.
 In the far left column is a FlightScore associated with each flight.
 Under the hood, analysis is done on the past performance history of nearly 6M domestic flights to algorithmically generate FlightScores for categories of flights.
 Statistics like the percentage of delayed flights, the length of delays and the percentage of cancelled flights are weighted and combined to create an overall FlightScore for each category of flight which is then stored in a PostgreSQL database for quick retrieval on the results page.**
 ![alt text](https://github.com/beccamoss/FlightScore/blob/master/static/img/results_qpx_screenshot.PNG "Results Page Using Flights Returned From QPX Express API")

-**Important:** The QPX Express API will no longer be available for use after April 10, 2018.
-When this occurs, FlightScores for categories of flights will be shown instead of flights returned from the API.
-See screenshot further down.

 **If the user wants to see the underlying statistics on which the FlightScore is based, they can click on the FlightScore button which then makes an AJAX call to the database to retrieve those stats for inline display**
 ![alt text](https://github.com/beccamoss/FlightScore/blob/master/static/img/results_qpx_expand.PNG "Past Performance Statistics Shown Inline For Each Flight")

-**Important:** The QPX Express API will no longer be available for use after April 10, 2018.
-When this occurs, FlightScores for categories of flights will be shown instead of flights returned from the API.
-See screenshot further down.

 **The screenshot below shows the flight search results page without calling the QPX Express API.
 The user can still use this tool to view FlightScores for flights they are considering buying on another site.**
 ![alt text](https://github.com/beccamoss/FlightScore/blob/master/static/img/results_expand.png "Results Page Without QPX Express API Use")